2014 Higher Education Accounting Forum

 Grant Thornton LLP

 SHOW FULL BIO » Kim McCormick is a partner with Grant Thornton, LLP in the San Francisco Bay Area.
-She has over 27 years of experience working with all types of not-for-profit organizations and governments and currently serves as an audit partner for several colleges and universities, religious organizations, museums, foundations, social service organizations and many organizations subject to OMB Circular A-133.
-Kim previously served on the Executive Committee of the AICPA’s Governmental Audit Quality Center and is currently on the planning committees for the AICPA’s Not-For-Profit Financial Executive Forum, the AICPA's National Governmental Accounting and Auditing Update and the CalCPA Not-For-Profit Organizations Conference.
+She has 30 years of experience working with all types of not-for-profit organizations and governments and currently serves as an audit partner for several colleges and universities, religious organizations, museums, foundations, social service organizations and many organizations subject to Uniform Guidance.
+Kim previously served on the Executive Committee of the AICPA’s Governmental Audit Quality Center and is currently chairing the planning committees for the AICPA's National Governmental Accounting and Auditing Update and the CalCPA Not-For-Profit Organizations Conference.
 Kim serves on the audit committee of Northern California Grantmakers and is a member of the AICPA and CalCPA.

 Financial Accounting Standards Board